ankitaggarwal011/byzantino/README.txt

 COMPARISON WITH RAFT
 ====================
+Considering the design of our program, gracefully exiting all nodes was a challenge, so instead we used time utility given in Linux systems for calculating program running times.

+e.g. time <python command>

+After the logs were printed, we just used Ctrl + C to end the execution and get the timing stats.

 RAFT2: ~10s
 BCR on single host: ~20s [approximately] [print output to stdout takes a lot of time] BCR on multiple host: ~16s [approximately] [print output to stdout takes a lot of time]